AElfProject/aelf-docs/docs/quick-start/developers/todo-app/index.md

 };
 ```

-### Create New Task
+### Create a New Task

-- Write the function for `Create New Task`**
+- Write the function to `Create a New Task`**

-- The `home/index.tsx` file includes the code to create Taks.
-It allows users to create new Taks.
+- The `home/index.tsx` file includes the code to create tasks.
+It allows users to create new tasks.

 - Find the comment `// step 3 - Create a New Task using Smart Contract`.